Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configexamples/intune.md

 The following is an example of the SourceConfig, AssetTypes and data mapping configuration that could be used to import computer-type assets from Intune.

 :::important
-The configuration example is provided as-is, and may not be suitable to import your organizations Intune asset data.
-We highly recommend that a Intune administrator review the filter, expand column query and mappings against your Intune tenant prior to using this in a production environment.
+The configuration example is provided as-is, and may not be suitable to import your organization's Intune asset data.
+We highly recommend that an Intune administrator review the filter, expand column query and mappings against your Intune tenant before using this in a production environment.
 :::

 ```json